ibm-cloud-docs/messages-for-rabbitmq/howto-streams.md

 ```
 {: codeblock}

-To summarize, the script above declared a RabbitMQ Stream, test_stream then published a message to it with the basic_publish function.

 #### Consuming a RabbitMQ Stream
 {: #rabbitmq-streams-howto-consume}

-Messages can be consumed from a stream the same way queues accomplish this task but with two major differences.
+Messages can be consumed from a stream the same way queues accomplish this task, with two major differences:

-1. Consuming messages in RabbitMQ Streams requires setting the QoS prefetch.
+1. Consuming messages in RabbitMQ Streams requires setting the [QoS prefetch](https://www.rabbitmq.com/consumer-prefetch.html){: external}.
-1. You can specify an offset to start reading/consuming from any point in the log stream.
+1. Specify an offset to start reading/consuming from any point in the log stream.
 If unspecified, the consumer starts reading from the most recent offset written to the log stream after it starts.

-The following script declares `test_stream` again, setting the QoS prefetch to 100 using the basic_qos function.
+The following script declares `test_stream` again, setting the QoS prefetch to `100` using the `basic_qos` function.
 The consumer triggers the callback function when it processes a new message.
-The callback function, in turn, invokes the send_welcome_email function that simulates sending an email to a user.
+The callback function then invokes the `send_welcome_email` function that simulates sending an email to a user.

 ```sh
 import pika, os, time